adib2149/causal-fairness-analysis/high-level-fairness.md

 Assume we have the COMPAS dataset, we have a juror (*aka. model / causal model*) who follows an internal logic (*aka. algorithm / causal mechanism*).

 Assume we also have an existing dataset, based on the actions of this juror (*aka.
 COMPAS dataset*) in predicting recidivism on a certain population.
+Meaning this dataset has *predicted recidivism scores* and *actual recidivism scores*.

 ## What is the question we are looking for?